open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

                     "tokens": [ { "value": "Do I need a visa to enter Estonia from Spain?" } ] }
                 }
+              },
+              "dialogHistory": [
+                { .. utterance dialog event N-2 .. },
+                { .. utterance dialog event N-1 .. },
+                { .. utterance dialog event N } .. }
+              ]
             }
           }
-          }
         ]
       }
     }

-##### Figure 17.
+##### Figure 18.
 Use Case #2.
 Asking and assistant if they are willing and able to support a specific task.

-Figure 17 shows the same bot as Figure 16 being asked if it supports a specific task.
-The _whisper_ event is used to communicate the specific task that is being requested.
-This is the only difference between use case #1 and use case #2.
+Figure 18 shows the same bot as Figure 17 being asked if it supports a specific task.
+The optional _dialogEvent_ parameter is used to communicate the specific task that is being requested.
+It is this parameter which distinguishes use case #1 from sue case #2.
+An optional _dialogHistory_ parameter may also be included as described in the _invite_ event.
+This _dialogHistory_ can be used to help the agent decide whether to they are willing and able to support the enquiry or not.

     {
       "ovon": {